 Accommodation will be coordinated by the study abroad program and students will be housed in the Copenhagen metro area.
 Students will be housed together and the cost for accommodation is included in the program fee.
 When class time warrants a classroom, we will meet at the new University of Copenhagen campus in Amager.
 The University of Copenhagen is a bus ride away from the accommodations, or students can do like the Danes do and bike to class.

 Prerequisites and Language Requirements

 Copenhagen Classroom is an intensive four-week course.
 Students need to be prepared for and able to participate in long days, both in the classroom and outside in the city, including daily walking.
 Students are encouraged to bike around Copenhagen and experience the bicycle culture of city.
-There is NO language pre-requisite, but students must enroll in either a beginning, intermediate or advanced-level Danish language class, taught onsite.
+There is no language pre-requisite, but students must enroll in either a beginning, intermediate, or advanced-level Danish language course, taught onsite.

 12 UW Credits

 SCAND 399: Foreign Study in Scandinavia (7 Credits)

 This interdisciplinary course is divided into four one-week modules where each week engages a distinct disciplinary approach to help students understand and explore migration and diversity in Denmark today.